The Ultimate Guide to Living and Working in Southampton

-The best hotels to visit are Southampton Harbour Hotel and Spa, with a 5-Star TripAdvisor rating, Jury’s Inn Southampton with its 4-Star rating and Leonardo Royal Southampton Grand Harbour that also has a 4-Star rating.
+The best hotels to visit are Southampton Harbour Hotel and Spa, with a 5-Star TripAdvisor rating, room2 Southampton and Elizabeth House Hotel.

 There are many great places to eat different cuisine within Southampton.
-The Mayflower Village next to the Mayflower Theatre serves beer, wine, spirits and food.
+The Mayflower Village next to the Mayflower Theatre serves beer, wine, spirits, and food.
 Another popular one is Tang’s Chinese Restaurant, a traditional restaurant that offers a buffet lunch and dinner.
-Ennio’s is another popular choice, it is a traditional Italian ristorante facing directly onto the old waterfront and also The Fish Station fish and chip shop on East Street.
+Ennio’s is another popular choice, it is a traditional Italian ristorante Bacaro facing directly onto the old waterfront and also The Fish Station, a fish and chip shop on East Street.
 Other popular choices include: